Kuch Rang Pyar Ke Aise Bhi: Season 1

-Devrath "Dev" Dixit lost his father at a young age and hence his widowed mother, Ishwari brought up him and his three sisters, Neha, Riya and Nikki singlehandedly.
+Devrath "Dev" Dixit lost his father at a young age and hence his widowed mother, Ishwari brought him and his three sisters up, Neha, Riya and Nikki singlehandedly.
 Due to unfavorable financial circumstances, Ishwari could only educate Dev and Neha was left at home to take care of Riya and Nikki.
 Now, Dev, a successful business tycoon, owes everything to his mother and has a feeling of indebtedness and complete devotion for her, and her entire life revolves around him.
 He has become a workaholic and short tempered as a result of his childhood hardships, but is kind hearted and will go to any extent to help others.
 Neha, though loves her family, still has resentment in her heart and feels that her mother has done partiality among her children, only educating Dev and depriving her of any opportunities.
 Dev finds that Ishwari has history of fatigue due to improper nutrition.
 Dr. Sonakshi "Sona" Bose, Kolkata based, quick-witted, lively young nutritionist, lives with her family in Delhi.

 Dev hires Sona to take care of Ishwari's health.
 Sona and Ishwari develop a friendly bond, and her health improves.
 Dev and Sonakshi get off on the wrong foot, but they eventually understand each other better.
 They start dating and fall deeply in love with each other.
 Dev gradually becomes more cheerful and carefree.
 When Ishwari learns of their relationship she is heartbroken as she fears that she will be replaced by Sona in Dev's life.
 When Dev realizes that his mother does not approve of this relationship, he takes a practical decision and decides to part ways, leaving Sona heartbroken.
 But Dev is unable to forget Sona and descends into a downward spiral.
 Sona agrees to marry the guy her father chose for her but their engagement is broken off when Sona leaves her fiancé in the middle of her engagement to tend to Dev's wounds.
 Ishwari realizes that Dev cannot be happy without Sona, and agrees to their marriage.
 Sona and Dev reconcile and get married.

 Dev and Sona settle into their married life, and days pass by.
 Although Ishwari maintains that she is happy for them, she is still slightly uncomfortable with Sona's presence in Dev's life, and hasn't completely accepted her yet.
 Dev struggles to balance between his duties as husband and son.
 Vicky and Radharani create misunderstandings between Sona and Ishwari following which Sona leaves the house.
 Dev unable to face this leaves the house and goes to the farmhouse where Vicky gets him drunk and cheats him into signing papers, increasing the misunderstandings.
 Sona begins to lose faith in Dev.
 She finally meets Dev at the farmhouse where they have an explosive argument.
 After a bitter exchange of words, Dev and Sona part ways.